Easy, Low Carb Shrimp Scampi

 - Key Lime Cake

 The book also has cooking tips and information about sites around the Gulf Coast.
-It’s a sweet little cookbook and would make a great gift the beach-lover in your life.
+It’s a sweet little cookbook and would make a great gift for the beach-lover in your life.
 Look for it at your local bookstore or at Amazon.com.

 Oh my my it looks delicious and I love that colour!